tc39/notes/es7/2016-05/may-24.md

 DE: For v8's part, we have considered whether it was required in all compiler tiers, if it were with explicit syntax then you could say you have opted into a particular compiler tier.

-AR: But you can do that with PTC too.
+ARB: But you can do that with PTC too.

 DE: STC has a lower implementation load to ship it.